emulatoreggs/emulatoreggs/README.md

 ## Contributions

-Emuguinpedia is always looking for contributors to add new wiki pages and enhance the documentation.
+EmulatorEggs is always looking for contributors to add new wiki pages and enhance the documentation.
 This wiki is hosted on a public Gitlab page, pull requests welcome.

 ## Steam Deck and Game Mode